Falling in love with Puerto Escondido is almost inevitable. You won’t be the first person, and you definitely won’t be the last!

 So what makes Puerto Escondido so irresistible?
-This surfer town situated on Mexico’s Pacific (West) coast is a surfers and beach-lovers paradise that has a charm guaranteed to woo you.
+This small town situated on Mexico’s Pacific (West) coast is a surfers’ and beach-lovers’ paradise that has a charm guaranteed to woo you.

-From kilometers of golden sand with turquoise waters, to intimate bays surrounded by swaying palm trees, this laidback town has numerous beaches waiting to be explored.
+From kilometres of golden sand with turquoise waters to intimate bays surrounded by swaying palm trees, this laidback town has numerous beaches waiting to be explored.

-Offering some of the best surfing in the world, it’s the epic waves that draw most people to Puerto Escondido.
+Offering some of the best surfing in the world, Puerto Escondido draws people in with its epic waves.
 Not a surfer yourself?
-Don’t worry, even when you’re not surfing, this surfer town is ideal for beach-bumming and you can embark on one of the best boat trips of your life.
+Don’t worry, even when you’re not surfing, this surfer town is ideal for beach bumming and you can embark on one of the best boat trips of your life.

-After the daily ritual of watching the sun set, the chilled town of Puerto Escondido comes alive.
-The bar’s fairlights light up, music starts to fill the streets and people begin to dance.
+After the daily ritual of watching the sunset, the chilled-out town of Puerto Escondido comes alive.
+The bar’s fairy lights light up, music starts to fill the streets and people begin to dance.
 There’s street after street full of restaurants, cafes and bars so you’ll certainly be spoilt for choice here.